Sigaus minutus

 Sigaus minutus is a species of short-horned grasshopper in the family Acrididae.
 It is one of the smallest and rarest species of grasshopper in New Zealand, found only in the Mackenzie district of South Island.
-There are nine species within the genus Sigaus described by Bigelow (1967), all endemic to New Zealand.
+There are 13 species within the genus Sigaus described by Bigelow (1967), all endemic to New Zealand.
 The population status of Sigaus minutus is declining according to threat assessments made by orthopteran experts in 2010.

 Habitat and distribution

 Sigaus minutus is found near Lake Tekapo, Lindis Pass and in the Mackenzie district, South Island, New Zealand.
+It has also been observed near Alexandra in Otago.
 This grasshopper is very well camouflaged on stony surfaces and amongst lichen.
 It is absent in areas of dense vegetation as it needs to bask.

 Morphological characters

 Sigaus minutus is one of the smallest Sigaus species but very similar to the Otago species S. childi.
 Genetically, S. minutus is sister to the alpine species S. campestris from central and southern South Island mountains.
 As seen in most New Zealand grasshoppers, these species are all without functioning wings and their cryptic colouring is variable within populations but always aids camouflage.
 Females are larger than males.